joshco/wpadng/draft-joshco-sample.md

 --- abstract

+This specification aims to modernize Web Proxy Automatic Discovery (WPAD) which was defined in 1997.
+At that time, the World Wide Web was much earlier in its evolution.
+Technologies such as DNS TEXT records, DHCP, and Service Location Protocol were still evolving and/or not widely deployed.

+{{!WPAD=I-D.ietf-wrec-wpad-01}}

+Web Proxy Automatic Discovery Next Generation (WPADNG) seeks to deprecate approaches which, at the time of WPAD, were short-term solutions such as DNS A, DNS TXT.

+In their place, WPADNG incorporates modern technologies such as DNS Service Discovery {{!DNSSD=RFC6763}}

+At the time of WPAD, the configuration foramt used was a Javascript snippet which Web Browsers, or in more recent times, a system service executed to determine the relevant proxy server for a given URL.

+In many cases, this is overkill.
+In others, such as embedded Internet of Things (IoT), hosting a JavaScript engine and executing a script for every URL may not be feasible, or represent complexity and resource requirements that exceed the functionality of the device itself.

+In that spirit, WPADNG will document how other, modern formats are used with discovery mechanisms.
+An example is "Communicating Proxy Configurations in Provisioning Domains", a draft currently being developed.

+WPADNG is a work in progress starting with draft-wrec-wpad-01 as a baseline and updating its sections based on feedback from the IETF community.

+This version of the specification makes the following changes:

+Deprecations/Removals

+* Deprecate DNS A record discovery aka "Well known aliases"
+* Deprecate DNS TXT record discovery
+* Deprecate SLP/SRV discoery
+* Remove the prohibition of DNSSRV fallback since DNS A is being deprecated
+* Remove Conditional Compliance section

+Additions
+* DNS-SD Discovery Mechanism
+* Content type negotation to support PVD

+Open Issues:
+* Should TGTDOM iteration aka "DNS devolution" remain ?

+The original introduction follows:

 A mechanism is needed to permit web clients to locate nearby web proxy caches.
 Current best practice is for end users to hand configure their web client (i.e., browser) with the URL of an "auto